 - A strong commitment to creative problem-solving through teamwork and professionalism, outstanding supervisory and administrative skills, highly developed interpersonal and oral/written communication skills and ability to develop policies and procedures that evolve with the organization.

 - A demonstrated record of leadership with a comprehensive knowledge of city/county management, government finances and budgeting, planning and growth, and consensus building.

 - A bachelor’s degree in public administration, public policy, business or related field from an accredited college or university.
 A Master’s in Public/Business Administration is preferred along with extensive progressively responsible experience (5 to 7 years) in local government management, including significant experience at a senior level interacting with elected officials and other stakeholder groups.
 Experienced assistant and/or deputy managers/administrators are also encouraged to apply.
 Experience in Alaska is preferred.

 The starting salary range for the position is $125,000 – $145,000 DOQ.
 The City will also offer an outstanding fringe benefit package including low cost health, dental and vision.
-Residency within the City is required.
-Interested candidates should apply online by August 30, 2019 with a cover letter, resume, and contact information for at least five (5) professional references to www.GovHRjobs.com and to the attention of Sarah McKee, Senior Vice President, GovHR USA, 630 Dundee Road, Suite 130, Northbrook, IL 60062.
+Interested candidates should apply online by November 29, 2019 with a cover letter, resume, and contact information for at least five (5) professional references to www.GovHRjobs.com and to the attention of Sarah McKee, Senior Vice President, GovHR USA, 630 Dundee Road, Suite 130, Northbrook, IL 60062.
 Tel: (847) 380-3240.